-- At least once every 6 months, reviews the research facility's program, using USDA Regulation/Guide.
+- At least once every 6 months, reviews the research facility's program, using OSAW Regulation/Guide.

-- At least once every 6 months, inspects all Institutional animal facilities, including animal study areas and satellite facilities, using USDA Regulations/Guide.
+- At least once every 6 months, inspects all Institutional animal facilities, including animal study areas and satellite facilities, using OLAW Regulations/Guide.

 - Prepares reports of IACUC evaluations and submits the reports to the Institutional Official.